A self-employed professional has a number of options available to them for protecting themselves against the biggest risks to their business.

-Liability insurance protects you if someone makes a compensation claim against you.
+There are several liability insurance protections to think about, all important when someone makes a compensation claim against you.
 It’s important because some compensation awards can exceed £250,000.
-As well as paying any compensation awarded, liability insurance also covers:
+As well as paying any compensation awarded, liability insurance – typically – also covers:

 - The legal fees

 - Any wages that the claimant lost as a result of the incident

 - Any other associated costs and expenses

 Your liability insurer will also handle the claim on your behalf which means that you don’t have to worry about dealing with solicitors and potentially complicated legal arguments.

 There are a number of different types of liability insurance:

 - Public liability insurance